 7.2 Can you use other vegetables in the air fryer?

-Absolutely!
-You can try air frying other vegetables like zucchini, green beans, or even onion rings for a delightful snack.
+Yes, try zucchini, green beans, or onion rings for a tasty snack.

 7.3 How do you store leftover fried pickles?

-Store any leftovers in an airtight container in the refrigerator for up to 3 days.
-Reheat them in the air fryer for a few minutes to regain their crispiness.
+Keep them in an airtight container in the fridge for up to 3 days.
+Reheat in the air fryer to get back the crunch.

 7.4 Can you freeze fried pickles?